-Children with a full-time, year-round employed parent are less likely to live in a low-income family compared to children with parents who work part time/part year or who are not employed (Figure 8).
-Nevertheless, many low-income and poor children have parents who work full time.
-About 57 percent of low-income children and 36 percent of poor children under age 9 live with at least one parent who is employed full time, year round (Figure 9).
+Young children with a full-time, year-round employed parent are less likely to live in a low-income family compared to young children with parents who work part time/part year or who are not employed (Figure 8).
+Nevertheless, many low-income and poor young children have parents who work full time.
+About 56 percent of low-income children and 33 percent of poor children under age 9 live with at least one parent who is employed full time, year round (Figure 9).

-Figure 8: Percentage of Children in Low-Income and Poor Families by Parent Employment, 2019
+Figure 8: Percentage of Young Children in Low-Income and Poor Families by Parent Employment, 2019